Logo Medical XPRT

 Long Read Sequencing Helps HLA Typing

 HLA, human leukocyte surface antigen, a series of tightly interlocking motifs on the short arm of human chromosome 6, is the central basis for the immune system to recognize and differentiate between allogeneic substances.
 It is highly polymorphic and corresponds to a complex acquired immune system.
-It is importantly associated with a variety of autoimmune ...
+It is importantly associated with a variety of autoimmune diseases, tumors, and infectious ...

 ByCD Genomics